djsc/ScreenDoorPi/README.md

   * cd ~
   * git clone https://github.com/djsc/ScreenDoorPi.git
   * cd ScreenDoorPi
+  * Create a .env file to store your Firebase, LCD, and logging configuration
+    * vim .env
+    * Copy and paste the following.
+Remove the comments and insert the constants that were obtained earlier in the instructions.
+The constants should be inside the quotes.
+      ```
+        DISPLAY_ADDRESS='0x27' //obtained using i2cdetect
+        DISPLAY_I2C_BUS='1' //'1' for RPi 3+ Rev >= 2.
+'0' otherwise
+        LOG_FILE_LOCATION='/home/pi/ScreenDoorPi/app.log' //use an absolute path since the program can be started from any location.
+Don't use '~' as a shortcut for the user's home directory
+        FIREBASE_EMAIL='' //if blank, will be prompted to provide at runtime.
+Only necessary if you're going to automatically start the project on boot
-  * vim src/constants.ts #Set the Firebase and the Display constants obtained earlier in the instructions.
-Also set the absolute logfile path.
-Only set your Firebase password if you're going to automatically start the project on boot
+        FIREBASE_PASSWORD='' //if blank, will be prompted to provide at runtime.
+Only necessary if you're going to automatically start the project on boot
+        FIREBASE_API_KEY='' //obtained when setting up Firebase
+        FIREBASE_AUTH_DOMAIN='' //obtained when setting up Firebase
+        FIREBASE_DATABASE_URL='' //obtained when setting up Firebase
+        FIREBASE_PROJECT_ID='' //obtained when setting up Firebase
+        FIREBASE_STORAGE_BUCKET='' //obtained when setting up Firebase
+        FIREBASE_MESSAGING_SENDER_ID='' //obtained when setting up Firebase
+        FIREBASE_APP_ID='' //obtained when setting up Firebase
+      ```
+  * vim src/constants.ts #Optional.
+Can configure certain aspects of the app.
   * npm install #This installs the dependencies
   * tsc #Transpiles the typescript from /src into javascript in /build
   * node build #Starts the program at /build/index.ts

 * Automatically start project on boot (optional)
-  * Make sure you have your Firebase email/password entered in sdoorpi/src/constants.ts
+  * For this to work, you need to have your Firebase email/password entered in .env
   * sudo vim /etc/rc.local
   * Add the following line before the exit command(may need to change pi to your username): node /home/pi/ScreenDoorPi/build &